Lehi Roller Mills

 Lehi Roller Mills is a locally run and operated flour mill and historical landmark of Lehi, Utah.
 The original brick building was built in 1905 and has expanded since then.
-It has become a feature of the Utah Valley as a filming location for Footloose (1984).
+It has become a feature of the Utah Valley as a filming location for the movie Footloose (1984).
 The Roller Mills was added to the National Register of Historic Places in 1994.
 The building still stands today and is home to a renovated business model now named ‘Lehi Mills’.

 History of the Roller Mills

 Founding the Roller Mills

 After the official settling of Lehi in 1850, it took years for farmers to adapt to the arid landscape and little rain that Utah Valley provided.
 They worked hard to cultivate the land through irrigation, and wheat farmers eventually needed somewhere to grind their wheat into flour.
 The first gristmill in Lehi was founded by Samuel Mulliner in 1858.
 Previously, farmers had to travel to the mouth of American Fork Canyon or to Salt Lake County in order to grind their crops into flour.
 After Mulliner’s Mill was sold to the Lehi Mill and Stock Company in 1890 and then to the Utah Sugar Company in 1891, a necessity for a new mill developed.
 The Lehi Commercial Club organized a campaign to build a new mill and it was funded by the Lehi Mill and Elevator Company.
 In 1905, they were successful in acquiring the support necessary to do so.
 They chose a site on East Main Street because of its proximity to the Union Pacific Railroad.
 The first sack of flour was created in April 1906, and production soon reached sixty to seventy bushels a day.
 Within the year, the mill's popularity required an expansion so that production could increase even more.
 Originally, the mill had to rely on grain from local farmers and even had to advertise that they would pay for wheat and barley.

 A shirt made from a Turkey Brand flour bag from the Lehi Roller Mills.